 This is an excerpt from Raising Goats Naturally: The Complete Guide to Milk, Meat, and More by Deborah Niemann.

-To learn more, read my post about preventing problems with internal parasites.
+You may also read my post about preventing problems with internal parasites, and watch this video.